Skip to main content

 17. Japanese Knotweed & Sweet Woodruff Tarts

 Not a bad repertoire for such a destructive weed.
-Oh, the hollow sections make great drinking straws.
+Btw, the hollow stem sections also make great drinking straws.

 Knotweed & Sweet Woodruff Tarts